 After two months of search in November and December, a consortium was formed with collaborative partners to lay the foundations and further develop means to remove historic accumulations of marine litter from identified hot spots, alongside a strategy to stem the tide of fresh build up.
-We are also open to joining other consortiums that may benefit from a machine such as we propose herein.

-We propose to demonstrate the removal of marine litter to highlight how the environment may benefit by the recovery of plastics in marine litter, to enable estimates to be made as to corresponding impacts in terms of ecosystem and economic recovery.
-The demonstration will be based on a reduced size, SeaVax inspired vessel, in that any such deployment of cleaning machines needs to be carbon neutral if it is to be sustainable as per the SDG terms listed below.
+The consortium proposes to demonstrate the removal of marine litter to highlight how the environment may benefit by the recovery of plastics in marine litter, to enable estimates to be made as to corresponding impacts in terms of ecosystem and economic recovery.
+The demonstration will be based on a reduced size, prototype machine inspired by the SeaVax concept, in that any such deployment of cleaning machines needs to be carbon neutral if it is to be sustainable as per the SDG terms listed below.

-OPEN WATER TESTING - This is what SeaVax and our water basin looked like in 2016.
+TANK TESTING THE CONCEPT - This is what SeaVax and our water basin looked like in 2016.
 Seen here is a 1:20 scale (proof of concept) model collecting plastic that was cast on the water to simulate marine litter.
 Eventually, these vessels would need to be of a size to cope with 8 - 12 million tons of plastic entering the sea every year, operating in numerically containable fleets to transport recovered plastic to land for recycling.
 That is until we find a replacement for plastic packaging, or adopt more efficient waste disposal schemes.
 Note that the water basin is open to the elements.
 See below for development past 2018.
 We are the only organization that has extracted micro plastics from water like this.
 Our test tank facilities are ideal for development of the Pilot's collecting head.

 AIMS (THE BOXES WE TICK):